 About

-His music has been performed by the Illinois State Madrigals, No-Name Chorale, SWIC Chamber Singers, Tonality, and has been featured at the REDNote New Music Festival.
-In 2019, Cristian was accepted as a fellow for the PREMIERE|Project Festival in collaboration with Choral Arts Initiative.
-Larios has also collaborated with the School of Theatre and Dance and Kristin Schoenback on Ellen Mclaughin’s, Oedipus.
-Cristian enjoys the collaborative process and is always looking for new adventures and challenges.
+His music has been performed by ensembles including the Illinois State Madrigals, No-Name Chorale, SWIC Chamber Singers, and Tonality, and has been featured at the REDNote New Music Festival.
+His piece In This House was recorded by Tonality on their 2024 album America Will Be.
+In 2019, Cristian was selected as a fellow for the PREMIERE|Project Festival in partnership with Choral Arts Initiative.
+He also collaborated with Illinois State’s School of Theatre and Dance and Kristin Schoenback on a production of Ellen McLaughlin’s Oedipus.

 Professional Affiliations